 Choose your preferred template and make your resume shine.

 2. Build an effective QA engineer resume summary

-A resume summary is a brief statement at the beginning of the document that helps introduce you to employers.
-This summary should include information such as your years of experience, specializations, key accomplishments, or professional objectives.
+Your stellar summary should include information such as your years of experience, specializations, key accomplishments, or professional objectives.

 Incorrect QA engineer resume summary example

 QA Engineer with several years of experience working with educational software.
 Specialized skills include testing UX design and general product error testing.
 Experienced in working with major corporate-level clients.